 This optional parameter determines the period in milliseconds between subsequent reconnection attempts, if the connection to the target server has failed.
 The default value is 500 milliseconds.

-This is a multiplier used to increase the retry-interval after each reconnect attempt, default is 1.
+Used to increase the retry-interval after each reconnect attempt, default is 1.